tkmru/fixYabinary/README.rst

 -------------------------------------------------------------

 cut out binary data, and write it into new file.
-If start_address and end_address is str, they are hex.
+If start_address and end_address is str, they are interpreted hex.
-If start_address and end_address is int, they are decimal.
+If start_address and end_address is int, they are interpreted decimal.

 ::